bobbyhadz/cdk-typescript-boilerplate/README.md

 cd cdk-typescript-boilerplate && npm run setup
 ```

+3. Optionally change the `Region` to which you will be deploying - default
+   region is `eu-central-1` - **Frankfurt**.
+To change it open `infra/app.ts`
+   and change the region for both `tasks-dev` and `tasks-prod` stacks

-3. Bootstrap the environment (s3 bucket for deployments)
+4. Bootstrap the environment (s3 bucket for deployments)

 ```bash
 cdk bootstrap